pazcharles02/OBS-and-Twitch-Livestreaming/index.md

 ## Introduction

-This guide is designed for beginners to start streaming quickly using OBS studio.
+OBS Studio is a free livestreaming and recording program intended for all users to create and broadcast content online across various platforms.

-OBS Studio is a free livestreaming and recording program intended for all users to create and broadcast content across various platforms.
+This guide is designed for beginners to start streaming as quickly as possible using OBS studio.